“We never know the worth of water till the well is dry.”

 The Government of Prince Edward Island can…

-- Introduce a strong Water Act which has a clear definition of sustainable water extraction, and hold the City of Charlottetown accountable to comply with the Act.
+- Introduce a strong regulations to support the Water Act, and hold the City of Charlottetown accountable to comply with the Act and regulations.

 - Strictly enforce other environmental rules and policies, such as crop rotation rules.